 For example, you might learn that an ancestor’s apartment building had asbestos in the basement and two windows per three-room unit.
 Or you might learn that the home on your relative’s lot was made of brick and had a stable out back.
 Sometimes property owners were identified, too, especially for commercial properties.
 The warehouse or factory in which a relative worked might be described in detail.

-Military maps: “During the Civil War, opposing armies drew exceptionally detailed maps that include farms, roads, churches, creeks, roads and paths,” to plan troop movements, says Davis.
+“During the Civil War, opposing armies drew exceptionally detailed maps that include farms, roads, churches, creeks, roads and paths,” to plan troop movements, says Davis.
 If you know your ancestor’s military unit, you can use a battlefield map and battle reports to trace his whereabouts.
 The Library of Congress Civil War map collection is online.
-The resources at the Civil War Trust also can help you follow battlefield action.
+The resources at the American Battlefield Trust also can help you follow battlefield action.

 Not exactly maps but neat nonetheless, aerial photos may be another helpful source.
 “I use them all the time in my research,” Pierre-Louis says.
 Vintage Aerial has more than 25 million photos from 41 states since about the mid-1900s.
 Search for US government aerial imagery taken since 1937.